Turbo Takeaways

 Income

 If you’re over 55 years of age, the Senior Community Service Program (SCSEP) can help you re-enter the workforce.
 The program offers job training for new career opportunities.
-Additionally, you can get minimum wage when you work at government or community services.
+Participants earn at least minimum wage while gaining work experience in government or community service roles.

 Free Money for Low-Income Seniors

-Most government programs are designed for low-income seniors, so you’ll be able to find plenty of resources to help reduce your living costs if you’re facing this financial situation.
+Most government programs are designed for low-income seniors, so you’ll be able to find plenty of resources to help reduce your living expenses if you’re facing this financial situation.

 Teresa Dodson, financial expert and founder of Greenbacks Consulting, thinks many seniors overlook this essential category of aid.
-“Most seniors in this bracket don't even know what's available to them or where to start, and they need the most help!” shares Dodson.
+“Most seniors in this bracket don't even know what's available to them or where to start, and they need the most help!
+That’s why it's crucial for seniors to explore available resources” shares Dodson.

 Food